FundingCircle/jackdaw/doc/client.md

 `Consumer`<sup>[2](#consumerapi)</sup> APIs and provides functions for building or unpacking some of the supporting objects like Callbacks, Serdes, ConsumerRecords etc.

+Higher level concepts in the kafka ecosystem like Kafka Streams, Kafka Connect, and KSQL all build on these core APIs so acquiring a deep understanding will be rewarded with increased understanding of the many associated technologies.

 While Kafka's surface API is quite small, the functionality it provides is deep.
 You can get up and running very quickly with a simple example but to fully understand it's capabilities there is no substitute for reading the upstream documentation.
-The scope of this guide therefore is limited to demonstrating how to use API via Jackdaw and connecting the relevant parts of the documentation for further reading.
+The scope of this guide is therefore limited to demonstrating how to use API via Jackdaw and connecting the reader to the relevant parts of the upstream documentation for further reading.

 ## Producing